Neat Bar - All FAQs

 The HDMI content is shared at the start of my Zoom meeting automatically, how can I turn this off?

-Please go to the Zoom administrator page and navigate to ‘Rooms’.
+Go to the Zoom administrator page and navigate to ‘Rooms’.
 Once you have chosen your specific room to edit, you can find the option ‘Start HDMI content share manually on controller’.
-Enabling this setting will prevent automatic sharing of content in the meeting.
+Enable this setting to prevent automatic sharing of content in the meeting.

 Is the Neat Bar able to put a screen on stand-by?